 Braces do one thing well – they straighten out and reposition crooked teeth.
 That is the only reason we use them.
 There are over 100 different designs and even more companies that sell them.
 Some designs work better than others, with less problems and issues.
 Other designs are focused on the colours or absence of colours, some even are clear or ceramic (tooth-coloured).
 Most clinicians will offer braces that are metallic, some will offer an option of going to a cosmetic ceramic design (for an added cost).
 Not us!
 Keep reading…

 The most important thing is that we work in a team (orthodontist, staff and you) to get the very best results we can achieve.
 Our preference is always to not remove any teeth unnecessarily.
 Importantly, we request that you maintain an excellent level of brushing and oral hygiene.
 We also ask you to care for the appliances, and to wear any rubber bands or other appliances as per the orthodontist’s instructions.

 Having braces makes for a plaque and food trap.
-Food and other bits can easily get stuck between you teeth and around the braces.
+Food and other bits can easily get stuck between your teeth and around the braces.
 Therefore, it is more important than ever to brush and floss regularly.
 Proper oral hygiene will ensure that the teeth and gums are healthy during and after treatment, which means teeth move as fast as possible.
 Patients who do not keep their teeth clean may require more frequent visits to the dentist for a professional clean.
 Adults who have a history of gum disease will need to see a periodontist (gum specialist) regularly during the course of orthodontic treatment.
+If oral hygiene is not up to a high standard, then the risk of developing decay is high, and treatment may need to be stopped early to avoid long-term issues.
 We will be keeping a close eye on the health of the gums and teeth during your treatment.

 The more of these breakages that occur, the longer the treatment is guaranteed to take!